dpjmv/spotify-playlist-sync/README.md

 playlist based on the type of music and a global playlist joining them all.

 Note:
 You will need to register the app to get an api key for Spotify.
+You will have to provide the infos required in .env.sample.
 When first using the script, you will be prompted to grant access to the app in your browser.